dsolstad/dbyll/_posts/2018-05-01-phpGolf-tips-and-tricks.md

 Make sure to set your text editor to latin1 (ISO-8859-1 or Windows-1252) instead of UTF8 otherwise you will save those inverted bytes as multi-bytes which will do the opposite of what we are trying to do here.

+Sometimes you can also invert the input to shorten your overall code.

 A list of useful inverted characters:
 ```
 * Tab (char 9) -> ~ö